 Phases of Combat:

 Sometimes things don’t go as planned, or go exactly as planned, and you need to fight.
 Once combat has been declared, there is a preliminary round called preparation.
 During preparation, all characters and enemies can try to learn about their opponents using 1 knowledge check.
 The results of the knowledge check will depend on the strength of the skill check, the target’s DC, and whether the appropriate knowledge was used.
-If there is nothing to possibly be gain from this phase, it can be skipped.
+If there is nothing to possibly be gained from this phase, it can be skipped.

 After preparation, every creature rolls initiative.
 Initiative determines the order at which creatures take their turn in combat.
 Ties in initiative are resolved by rolling a die until a clear winner is established.
 After a turn order is established, combat may begin.
 Combat ends when nobody wishes to or can fight anymore, or one group can no longer keep up with the other fleeing group.